rosnikv/rosnikv.github.io/_pages/about.md

 researcher in the cybersecurity and privacy group at [Tata Research Development and Design Centre, Pune, India](https://www.linkedin.com/company/tata-research-development-and-design-centre-trddc/?originalSubdomain=in).

 My research is in _human-machine collaboration_ and _data science_.
-I'm interested in modeling how machines and humans can collaborate and assist each other in the task of data-driven hypotheses detection, generation, and ranking.
+I'm interested in modeling how machines and humans can collaborate and assist each other in the task of data-driven _hypotheses_ detection, _generation_, and _ranking_.

 I also have a broad interest in topics around language models and _controllable text simplification in the biomedical domain_.